One Touch (Sugababes album): Critical reception

 The album received rave reviews, with critics applauding the girls, who were all only 15/16 years old at the time, for writing and singing songs that were considered to be unusually mature for their age.
-The Guardian called One Touch a "fantastic album that encapsulates the sound of young America with enough style, attitude and originality to mesmerise".
+Betty Clarke from The Guardian called One Touch a "fantastic album that encapsulates the sound of young America with enough style, attitude and originality to mesmerise."
 Tim Perry from The Independent wrote that "it's about time a half-decent pure-pop album got released, and over a dozen songs that jump playfully between upbeat R&B, poppy soul and groove-laden ballads, these three London schoolgirls have achieved it.
 What's more, they can actually sing.
 Listen and weep, Spice Girls: this is the future."
 Similarly Sunday Mirrors Ian Hyland commented on the album: "All Saints can go off and have their babies.
 The future of funky British R'n'B is safe."
 David Brinn from Jerusalem Post noted that "the Sugababes are the latest contender for the girl-group throne, and the London teen trio's opening shot, One Touch, proves that they're one step ahead of the pack."

 Andy Strickland, writing for Yahoo!
 Music called One Touch "just magnificent.
 Sugababes sing like angels – angels who've earned their wings listening to TLC and SWV not the Spice Girls."
 He concluded, "at the risk of giving them the musical equivalent of shin-splints by putting them in the first team too early, this record announces the arrival of potentially one of the most important new groups for many years."
-Dean Carlson from AllMusic complimented the album and rewarded it with a favourable three and a half out of five stars and wrote: "One Touch is everything a post-Spice Girls teen pop debut should be – discreet, adolescent, and as unstudied as a late-night phone call about boys."
+Dean Carlson from AllMusic praised the album, awarding it three and a half out of five stars and describing it as "everything a post-Spice Girls teen pop debut should be—discreet, adolescent, and as unstudied as a late-night phone call about boys."
 Entertainment Ireland found that "although the Sugababes name makes them sound like another slice of pop fluff, these new kids on the R'n'B block are actually much more interesting than that.
 Their [...] debut album shows a maturity and musical proficiency that many of their peers might envy.
 Their blend of cool, laid-back soul is distinguished by mature vocals, accomplished arrangements and oblique lyrics."
+Drowned in Sound editor James Kimmitt wrote that One Touch "smelled of authenticity" and praised the Sugababes for "remarkably mature and sophisticated songs" that made it "the finest collection of pop-songs released this year by a new artist."